Jaakko/azuredigitaltwins-to-kekoapi/README.md

 # azuredigitaltwins-to-kekoapi

-This repo will define how Azure Digital Twins (ADT) Platform models and data can be transformed to KEKO APIs.
-ADT provides query languange which allows quering ADT for digital twins and properties.
-You can learn more about ADT query language from here https://docs.microsoft.com/en-us/azure/digital-twins/concepts-query-language.
+This repo defines how Azure Digital Twins (ADT) Platform, data models and instance data can be transformed to KEKO APIs.

+You may want to get familiar with ADT by learning more from [here](https://docs.microsoft.com/en-us/azure/digital-twins/overview).
+Digital Twins Definition Language (DTDL) language and RealEstateCore ontology are central concepts and they can be learned from [this article](https://github.com/Azure/opendigitaltwins-building).
+ADT provides query languange which allows quering digital twins and their properties from ADT platform.
+More about DTDL query language is described [here](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-query-language).

 You can find below example queries how KEKO APIs related to Building Information Models (BIM) and Indoor environmental quality.
 The existing KEKO APIs are here  https://developer.kekoecosystem.com/develop/resources/api-listing/